mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

   user_id STRING OPTIONS(description="The identifier of the user associated with the current session."), content STRING OPTIONS(description="The event-specific data (payload).
-Format varies by event_type."), error_message STRING OPTIONS(description="Populated if an error occurs during the processing of the event."), is_truncated STRING OPTIONS(description="Indicates if the content field was truncated due to size limits.")
+Format varies by event_type."), error_message STRING OPTIONS(description="Populated if an error occurs during the processing of the event."), is_truncated BOOLEAN OPTIONS(description="Boolean flag indicates if the content field was truncated due to size limits.")
 )
 PARTITION BY DATE(timestamp)
 CLUSTER BY event_type, agent, user_id;